Don’t “Let It Be”

 Storing Cars Without Causing Damage

 Most of us have heard Beatles music and the calming words of their song “Let It Be.”
 While it was a very successful recording, perhaps it’s not the best advice for maintaining your car.
 If your car is going to be sitting unused for a long period of time, there are a few simple steps you can take to help keep in good shape and save yourself some repairs.
-The ASE certified technicians at Jeff’s Auto Repair in Bellevue, Washington, look forward to servicing your vehicle once it’s out of storage.
+The ASE certified technicians at Jeff’s Auto Repair in Seattle, Washington, look forward to servicing your vehicle once it’s out of storage.
 In the meantime, we’ll give you a few tips to help you maintain your car so that it is more likely to come out of storage relatively unscathed.

 Preparing the Car for Storage